alsalafiyyah/alsalafiyyah.github.io/_pages/masail-jahiliyyah.md

 active: muqolat
 robots: noindex
 permalink: /masail-jahiliyyah/
-excerpt: "These are the aspects that the people of the Days of Ignorance –both the people of the Book and the non-People of the Book– were upon, which Rasulullah ﷺ opposed."
+excerpt: "The following are some of the Characteristics of the Age of Ignorance which have returned to the Muslim nation."
 muftis:
   shaykh:
     - name: Shaykh Muhammad ibn Abdul-Wahhab